-The new Friendly Guide Don’t let it Gather Dust was prompted by a discussion, earlier in the year, with Jenny about the number of high quality small research projects the outputs from which never make it into the public domain.
-Our hope is that, if this situation resonates with you and you have a completed piece of research which is gathering dust somewhere this guide will nudge you into the space of making a commitment to sharing your findings with other people.
+The new Friendly Guide Don’t let it Gather Dust was prompted by a discussion with Dr Jenny Preston about the number of high quality small research projects which never make it into the public domain.
+Our hope is that, if this situation resonates with you and you have a completed piece of research which is gathering dust somewhere this guide will nudge you into making a commitment to sharing your findings with other people.

 - Quietening your inner critic (the voice telling you that your work isn’t good enough)

 - How do I know if my work is good enough to present or publish